 Oligosaccharides are chains of sugar molecules used in the building of bones, cartilage, skin, tendons and many other tissues in the body.
 “Oligo” means a few and “saccharide” is a general term for the sugar part of the molecule.
 In the course of normal life there is a continuous recycling process of building new oligosaccharides and breaking down old ones.
 The breakdown and recycling process requires a series of special biochemical tools called enzymes.

 People with beta-mannosidosis are missing or are low in an enzyme called beta-mannosidase which is essential in breaking down oligosaccharides.
 When oligosaccharides are not completely broken down they remain stored in the body.
 The symptoms of beta-mannosidosis are a result of the build-up of oligosaccharides in the tissues in the body.
-Babies may show little sign of the disease but as more and more cells build-up of partially broken down oligosaccharides, symptoms start to appear.
+Babies may show little sign of the disease but as more and more cells build up with partially broken down oligosaccharides, symptoms start to appear.